mhagiwara/www.realworldnlpbook.com/pelican/content/20190202-gentle-introduction-to-skipgram-word2vec-model-allennlp-ver.md

 1. the predicted probability distribution produced by the neural network (output of softmax) and,
 2. the "target" probability distribution where the probability of the correct class is 1.0 and everything else is 0.0

-The predictions made by the SkipGram model get closer and closer to the actual context words, and word embeddings are learned at the same time.
+The predictions made by the Skip-gram model get closer and closer to the actual context words, and word embeddings are learned at the same time.

 ## Negative Sampling — Faking the Fake Task

-Theoretically, you can now build your own SkipGram model and train word embeddings.
+Theoretically, you can now build your own Skip-gram model and train word embeddings.
 In practice, however, there is one issue in doing so—speed.
 Remember the softmax operation explained above first compresses scores to a range (0 to 1) and normalizes everything.
 This doesn't seem obvious, but if there are millions of words in the vocabulary, softmax needs to go over the list of millions of words _twice_.

 Then, after computing the cross entropy loss, depending on how far the desired outcome (if the word is in the context or not) and the predicted probability for each word are, the network needs to adjust word embeddings for _every single word_ in the millions of words, even for the ones that have nothing to do with the target word and the context words.
 You need to run this training iteration for every single word in a large corpus.
 You can imagine how slow this model could be even without actually running it!